nolanbconaway/DS18B20/readme.md

 [![badge](https://github.com/nolanbconaway/thermometer/workflows/Main%20Workflow/badge.svg)](https://github.com/nolanbconaway/thermometer/actions)

 This is a python module for reading temperatures from a raspberry pi thermometer.
-It has been tested on python 3.5+ and has zero dependencies.
+It is tested on python 3.5-3.8 and has zero dependencies.

 This will be useful to those who followed a tutorial for setting up a DS18B20 temperature sensor, [like this one](https://www.hackster.io/timfernando/a-raspberry-pi-thermometer-you-can-access-anywhere-33061c).